merely-useful/py-rse/index.md

 $ cp results.dat amira@backupserver
 ```

-Copying a whole directory betwen remote machines uses the same syntax as the `cp` command:
+Copying a whole directory between remote machines uses the same syntax as the `cp` command:
 we just use the `-r` option to signal that we want copying to be recursively.
 For example,
 this command copies all of our results from the backup server to our laptop: